hyperledger/indy-hipe/text/connection-protocol/README.md

 * The `@type` attribute is a required string value that denotes that the received message is a connection request.
 * The `DID` attribute is a required string value and denotes DID in use by the _inviter_.
 Note that this may not be the same DID used in the invitation.
 * The `DIDDoc` attribute contains the associated DID Doc.
+If the DID method for the presented DID is not a peer method and the DID Doc is resolvable on a ledger, the `DIDDoc` attribute is optional.
 * The `change_sig` attribute contains the authorization signature from the provisional key.
 This validates that this new DID Doc has been authorized by the provisional key.

 In addition to a new DID, the associated DID Doc might contain a new endpoint.
 This new DID and endpoint are to be used going forward in the connection.